Andrew-code2020/MS2/README.md

 - Go to the Holiday in Ireland "Home/Landing" page or any other Holiday in Ireland page
 - Verify that the home bar is highlighted in golden rod yellow.
-- Verify that this current page feature of highlight yellow occurs across all pages in our navbar by clicking each one in turn
+- Verify that this current page feature of highlight in in golden rod yellow occurs across all pages in our navbar by clicking each one in turn

 ##### Footer